 Without direction it is at the discretion of a local judge to choose a guardian for a child.
 The local courts will act in the best interest of the child but having to even go through courts without a registered document will delay the outcome at a time that should be focused on the wellbeing of those left behind.

 Options Open to Non-Muslim Expats

 The cost to register a Will or a Temporary guardianship document in the UAE maybe deemed inhibitive, however this is the most secure route and at the very least a UK Will should be in place.
 You should also have a bilingual document drafted as an addendum to the Will naming the guardians and temporary guardians.
 If you do not register this you will need to go through the local courts, hiring a local law firm and understand that local law could potentially override your wishes.
 Make sure you have a UK Will in place then add and register a temporary guardianship document.
 Ensure you have a Will written locally which includes a temporary guardianship document and register it.

-Mirror Wills can cost up to 7,000AED but a reasonable amount to pay is 3,000AED.
+Mirror Wills for Dubai can cost up to 7,000AED but a reasonable amount to pay is 3,000AED.
 Abu Dhabi offers a more attractive proposition if it is applicable to your estate.

 How to register a Will in the UAE

 |DIFC||Dubai Notary||Abu Dhabi Courts|

 Mirror Will AED15,000